 Additional performers and speakers

-Michèle began her career as actress, singer and author (Comédie Française, Festival d’Avignon, etc).
-But she left everything to live in the world of circus for thirty years, in Sweden, in Germany and then, running her own company in France.
-While in Denmark, she was discovered by the legendary Josephine Baker who engaged her as personal secretary from 1969-1971.
-Returning to theater, writing and song, she released two albums (a third due June 2018), published 12 books (novels, historical essays, theater and poems) and produced and performed in five plays, especially a “one-woman-show” evoking the circus world.
+Michèle began as actress and singer (Comédie Française, Festival d’Avignon, etc) but left everything for the circus in Sweden, Germany and her own company in France.
+She was discovered in Sweden by the legendary Josephine Baker who engaged her as personal secretary from 1969-1971.
+After thirty years, Michèle returned to theater, released three song albums, published novels, historical essays, theater and poems, and produced her one-woman-shows evoking the circus world and more recently her upbringing in Algeria.
 She has created events, often televised, such as the Gala de la Presse and Kréatika, the Festival of Authors-Composers-Performers.
-She is vice-president of the Alliance Francophone for which she has performed and traveled to many countries, most notably Japan. www.michele-barbier.com
+She was vice-president of the Alliance Francophone, taking her to many countries, most notably Japan. www.michele-barbier.com

 Author/historian (and grand-nephew) of the turn-of-the-20th-century singer-songwriter Marcel Legay.
 Historien du chansonnier Marcel Legay (1851-1915).

 Ex-professor of the University of Montpellier, Yves now specializes in the field of French songs of the “Cabarets Artistiques” of the Belle Époque (1880-1914), placing the cabaret song in the societal and artistic context of the era.
 His presentations are illustrated by the projection of original visual documents and the diffusion (recordings and live performance) of characteristic songs.
 His presentations include the life and work of his great-uncle, the Montmartre chansonnier Marcel Legay (1851-1915), the “Cabarets Artistiques” of the Belle Époque, and the comparison between Café-Concert and Cabaret Artistique.
 Since 2014 he has presented about thirty presentations in Paris and several cities in France.